Kalvar/ios-BPN-NeuralNetwork/README.md

 This algorithm used EBP is one kind of Back Propagation Neural Networks ( BPN ), and also it is one of neural-network algorithms.

+If you need help to know how to use this network, just ask me via email.

 ``` objective-c
 #import "KRBPN.h"